-One of the most exciting grapplers to have ever stepped on a mat, Antonio Schembri also known as “Nino” Schembri is a highly skilled and decorated jiu jitsu black belt under Carlos Gracie Junior.
-Nino Schembri blasted into the BJJ scene in the mid 1990′s competing for the Gracie Barra academy, quickly making a name for himself as the king of the omoplata, a game he developed making better use of his highly flexible and offensive guard game.
-He is considered by many (BJJ Heroes included) as one of the best guard players to have ever competed in BJJ.
+One of the most exciting grapplers to have ever stepped on a mat, Antonio Schembri also known as ‘Nino’ Schembri is a jiu jitsu black belt under Carlos Gracie Junior, who blasted into the BJJ scene in the mid 1990’s competing for the Gracie Barra academy.
+Nino Schembri quickly made a name for himself as the king of the omoplata, a game he developed making better use of his highly flexible and offensive guard game, being also one of the first grapplers recorded using the ‘lasso guard’ and the ‘rubber guard’.
+He is considered by many (BJJ Heroes included) as one of the best guard players to have ever competed in the sport.

 Nino Schembri Jiu Jitsu

 Full Name: António Schembri

 Nickname: Nino is short for Antonio in Portuguese (Schembri’s first name), as for Elvis, it comes from Schembri’s love for Elvis Presley, the King of Rock n’ Roll, and the fact that he used to mimic some of the King’s dance moves in celebrating his victories.

 - Brazilian National Champion (1996 absolute)